Middle Years Programme (MYP)

 Building deep understanding through big, transferable ideas.

-These contexts act as lenses through which students inquire into subject knowledge, making learning both relevant and impactful.
+Just as the Primary Years Programme uses transdisciplinary themes to foster big-picture thinking, in the MYP these are transformed into Global Contexts.
+These act as lenses through which students inquire into subject knowledge while building conceptual understanding, making learning both relevant and impactful.

 Identities & Relationships